 Written = Seonwoo Hyeonjeong (Clinical Psychologist/Mental Health Clinical Psychologist)

 As the children of acquaintances grow older, the kinds of questions they ask seem to change.
-When children were young, there were many questions about whether there were developmental problems or not, and in infancy and early school age, there were many questions about learning, such as English kindergartens or hagwons.
+When children were young, there were many questions regarding whether there were developmental problems or not, and in infancy and early school age, there were many questions regarding learning, such as English kindergartens or hagwons.
 As more children enter the upper grades of elementary school, they hear a lot of new questions.

 “What can I do to improve my child’s self-esteem?”